ALMA-IMF XXII. Role of core subfragmentation in the IMF origin: Hierarchical fragmentation cascade and CMF in W43-MM1

 \section{Discussion}

-In Sect.~\ref{s:results}, we characterized the fragmentation cascade developing in the W43-MM1 protocluster. \cref{s:cascade} compares this cascade with those measured in other protoclusters. \cref{s:fragmRegime} then discusses the resulting constraints on fragmentation levels and core formation efficiency (CFE), as defined below, within the framework of values reported in the literature. \cref{s:imf} finally predicts the mass function of gas reservoirs for star formation in the W43-MM1 protocluster.
-This is done by simulating the transfer of gas mass from cores identified at 2400~au \citep{nony2023} to fragments 200~au in size.
+In Sect.~\ref{s:results}, we characterized the mass cascade developing in the W43-MM1 protocluster. \cref{s:cascade-var} searches for variations of the cascade parameters in space and over scales.
+Then Sect.~\ref{s:cascade-comp} compares the W43-MM1 cascade with those measured in other protoclusters. \cref{s:fragmRegime} also discusses the resulting constraints on fragmentation levels and core formation efficiency (CFE), as defined below, within the framework of values reported in the literature. \cref{s:imf} finally predicts the mass function of gas reservoirs for star formation in the W43-MM1 protocluster.
+This is done by simulating the transfer of gas mass from cores identified at 2400~au \citep{nony2023} to seeds 200~au in size.